zflash123/Go-Irrigation-Report-Backend/README.md

 Golang is a fast language because when the Golang project has compiled, the output will be the binary that's native to the Operating System.

 ## About this project
-This is golang version of irrigation report API project.
+This is the golang backend for the irrigation report frontend that is written using React JS.

 ## How to run this code
 To run the project enter this command